ConduitNetwork/docs/integration_guides/Networking/bluecat.rst

 The Bluecat Integration will be saved, IP pools will sync in and populate under ``Infrastructure > Network > IP Pools``, and Domain will populate in ``Infrastructure > Network > Domains``.
 Pools and Domains can also be found in the Bluecat Integration details page, which can be accessed by clicking on the name of the added Bluecat Integration in ``Infrastructure > Network > Services``.

 ..
-IMPORTANT:: `Quick Deployments` must be enabled in Bluecat for |morpheus| to create instantly available DNS records when using Bluecat DNS.
+IMPORTANT:: `Quick Deployments` must be enabled in Bluecat for |conduit| to create instantly available DNS records when using Bluecat DNS.

 Adding IP Pools to Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-|morpheus| can automatically assign the next available Bluecat IP in an IP/Network Pool and create the corresponding DNS records, as well as remove the records upon teardown.
+|conduit| can automatically assign the next available Bluecat IP in an IP/Network Pool and create the corresponding DNS records, as well as remove the records upon teardown.
 To enable this, add an Bluecat IP/Network Pool to the `Network Pool` section on a Network(s).

 #.
 Navigate to ``Infrastructure - Network- Networks``
 #.
 Select a Network name and EDIT, or select `ACTIONS - Edit`